CitiesSkylinesMods/TMPE/docs/BUILDING_INSTRUCTIONS.md

 The managed `.dll` files are usually located within the following sub-folder: `\steamapps\common\Cities_Skylines\Cities_Data\Managed\`.

+If you're using Origin Access instead of Steam to play Cities Skylines, look for the managed '.dll' files in [InstalledDrive]\Program Files (x86)\Origin Games\Cities Skylines\Cities_Data\Managed.

 You'll have to link the dependencies using _only one_ of the following methods:

 * Create a `\TLM\dependencies` folder (in the TM:PE repository folder) and copy in the `.dll` files